danielspg/danielspg/README.md

 <h1 align="center">Hi👋 Visitor, Greetings!
 <h3 align="center">
-  I'm a budding researcher doing my masters in Information Security.
+  I'm a budding researcher doing my Masters in Information Security @ IIT Jammu
   <br> My life is driven by the joy of creating new piece of human knowledge
  </h3>